taylorbryant/jekyll-starter-tailwind/README.md

 ## Getting started
 * `bundle install` to install Ruby gems
 * `npm install` to install npm packages
-* `npm run start` to run the local development server using BrowserSync
+* `npm run start` to compile the site with development settings and run BrowserSync

+## Build your site
 * `npm run build:dev` to compile the site with development settings
 * `npm run build` to compile the site for production

-Need your CSS in the `<head>`?
-Check out the [internal style version](https://github.com/taylorbryant/tailwind-jekyll-internal) of this starter kit.

 ## License
 [MIT](https://github.com/taylorbryant/tailwind-jekyll/blob/master/LICENSE.md)